 Hey there!
 I am an assistant professor of communication and media studies at the University of New Hampshire.
 I graduated from the Annenberg School for Communication and Journalism, University of Southern California, with a PhD in Communication, and MA from NYU’s Department of Media, Culture, and Communication.
 I am the author of The Labor of Reinvention: Entrepreneurship in the New Chinese Digital Economy (Columbia University Press, 2023), one of the first multi-sited ethnographic accounts of the rising entrepreneurial labor in urban, rural, and transnational China since tech innovation had accelerated in the country after 2008.

-I also write about digital labor, visual culture, video games, online spoofing culture, and debates on race in cyberspace.
+I also write about visual culture, video games, online spoofing culture, and debates on race in cyberspace.
 You could find my work in the Journal of Consumer Culture, New Media and Society, Economic and Labor Relations Review, International Journal of Cultural Studies, International Journal of Communication, Feminist Media Studies, Inter-Asia Cultural Studies, and China Information etc. I also write (occasionally) for non-academic audience.
 You could find some of my writings here https://zhanglin-1858.medium.com/

 You can reach me via email at Lin.zhang [at] unh [dot] edu.